Chartered Member Stage 1: Educational Base

 An accredited qualification at B-Standard may be supplemented by an IChemE accredited qualification at F-Standard to meet the academic requirements for Chartered Chemical Engineer.

 Individual Case Procedure

-The first element of ICP is be the submission of a Technical Biography (TB).
-You will will be required to provide summary information on academic qualifications, evidence of work-based learning and transcripts of qualifications, all to demonstrate how specified learning outcomes have been met.
+The first element of ICP is the submission of a Technical Biography (TB).
+You will be required to provide evidence of work-based learning, details of your academic qualifications, including transcripts and certified copies of certificates, all to demonstrate how specified learning outcomes have been met.

 Technical Report Questionnaire

 The second element of the ICP route is the submission of a Technical Report Questionnaire (TRQ), which most applicants will be required to complete.
 A TRQ will be required where ICP reviewers have reviewed a TB, and require further information to complete their assessment of your underpinning knowledge and understanding.

 The TRQ will ask for further evidence against specific gaps identified in the TB.

 As before, you can enter the information required directly into the application portal, or use the TRQ preparatory template if you prefer to compile the information offline beforehand.
 In either case, you will be given details of the specific sections of the TRQ to complete before submitting the information for review.